CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 4 Lab/CO1404 Week 4Lab.md

 ## STAGE 2

-This stage consists of a single element: ***Sorting***.
-This exercise is designed to very difficult but you have already reached the first class stage for this lab sheet so challenges here are supposed to be very tough.
+These exercises have been designed to very difficult but you have already reached the first class stage for this lab sheet so challenges here are supposed to be very tough.
 You will gain experience just by thinking about this exercise.